 - Internal Policies and Procedures

-Bizmanualz Managing Director Chris Anderson developed and teaches the course.
-Chris has years of auditing experience across numerous fields and industries, including AS 9100 Aerospace, ISO 9001 manufacturing, ISO/TS 16949 Automotive, FDA/ISO 13485 medical device, Sarbanes-Oxley Accounting, and ITIL Information Technology compliance.
+Bizmasterz Managing Director Dr. Chris Anderson developed and teaches the course.
+Chris has years of auditing experience across numerous fields and industries, including AS 9100 Aerospace, ISO 9001 manufacturing, IATF 16949 Automotive, FDA/ISO 13485 medical device, Sarbanes-Oxley Accounting, and ITIL Information Technology compliance.
 Chris also holds certifications involving quality management and auditing from the American Society for Quality (ASQ).